-With Android mobiles, buying a mobile with someone’s account information on it might be a little weird, but it's typically easy to fix.
+With Android phones, buying a phone with someone’s account information on it might be a little weird, but it's typically easy to fix.

-Unlocking a mobile you’ve purchased with a locked iCloud or Apple account can be very tricky.
-More so, if the seller cannot remove the accounts before selling it to you, it could be a sign they’re trying to sell you a stolen mobile.
+Unlocking a phone you’ve purchased with a locked iCloud or Apple account can be very tricky.
+More so, if the seller cannot remove the accounts before selling it to you, it could be a sign they’re trying to sell you a stolen phone.

 Where to Buy Used & Refurbished iPhones

-With the popularity of used and refurbished iPhones, there is no shortage of places you can buy one these days.
+With the popularity of used and refurbished phones, there are no shortage of places you can buy one these days.